Rep. Ryan Announces New Social Security Solvency Bill in Newburgh

 The federal agency said in letters to local municipalities that the move allows it to continue services in a more centralized and modern space, whereas Harvey said the change caused inconveniences for his residents, many of whom have few transportation options.

-Since first elected to a full congressional term in the fall of 2022, Ryan has run a signature mobile constituent service program, CARES, that carries his staffers on a van to 82 communities in his district to help residents navigate federal agencies.
+Since he was first elected to a full congressional term in the fall of 2022, Ryan has run a signature mobile constituent service program, CARES, that carries his staffers on a van to 82 communities in his district to help residents navigate federal agencies.

 So far, Ryan has introduced a total of 14 bills, most of which focused on benefits to veterans and military members, according to congressional records.
 He is the first West Point graduate to represent the Orange County-based national military academy in Congress.